What are Crushed Shadows & Blown Highlights?

 Histogram in Premiere Pro showing an underexposed image.

-However, you should keep in mind that it’s likely to have spikes at either or both ends of your histogram even if you aren’t blowing the highlights or crushing the shadows.
-In extremely bright scenes you are likely to have a bunching towards the white end of the histogram.
+However, you should remember that it’s likely to have spikes at either or both ends of your histogram, even if you aren’t blowing the highlights or crushing the shadows.
+In extremely bright scenes, you are likely to bunch towards the white end of the histogram.

 Waveform monitor overexposed Custom